 News Cuomo rips Trump’s Puerto Rico response as a ‘national disgrace’ The governor is sending experts to help recovery efforts after an islandwide blackout.
 Gov. Andrew M. Cuomo, seen on Wednesday in Manhattan, is sending experts to Puerto Rico to help in the response to the islandwide blackout.
 Photo Credit: Charles Eckert By Matthew Chayes email@example.com @chayesmatthew Updated April 19, 2018 1:02 PM Print Share fbShare Tweet gShare Email Gov. Andrew M. Cuomo, calling the Trump administration’s policy toward Puerto Rico “a national disgrace,” is sending state electricity experts to help the commonwealth recover from an islandwide blackout.
 At a news conference at his Manhattan office, Cuomo said he would personally visit the island April 29.
 In addition to dispatching the state experts — 10 personnel from the New York Power Authority — he also is creating a program to send about 500 students from the state and city university systems to work on the island’s recovery for several weeks, in exchange for college credit.
 Cuomo, a Democrat, said the Trump administration proved “inadequate” in helping the island after Hurricane Maria in September.
 “We can tell you firsthand how inadequate the federal response was — even on Day One,” he said.
 “What’s most annoying is . . . here on Day 211, the federal government is still inadequate in their response.”
 Cuomo said the state was being reimbursed by the federal government for the costs.
 In February, Cuomo said he was “ashamed . . . of what this country has done” in failing to help Puerto Rico recover sooner from the hurricane.
 He made those remarks during an appearance with the island’s Gov. Ricardo Rosselló.
 At the rally, he blamed Trump administration officials’ “disrespect” toward those “who don’t fit their picture of America.”
 By Matthew Chayes firstname.lastname@example.org @chayesmatthew Matthew Chayes, a Newsday reporter since 2007, covers New York City Hall.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.